 All surgeries are by appointment.
 Our reception staff may ask for the reason you have made contact – this is so you can receive the best care from the most appropriate clinician, more quickly.
 You may also be advised that another service, for example a pharmacy, would be the best option for you.
 Our staff have been highly trained to know when this advice is appropriate, however should your condition not improve or worsen, please get back in contact with the practice.

 All members of staff are strictly bound by the NHS code of confidentiality so you can discuss your needs with them in complete confidence.

 Our multi-professional clinical team offer a wide range of specialised skills and it may be more appropriate to consult with them for things you may have seen a GP for in the past.

 GP appointments are booked for 15 minutes.
-If you have several problems to discuss or feel you may require longer, please inform the reception staff at the time of booking.
+If you have several problems to discuss or feel you may require longer, please note this in your Online Consult form or let the the reception staff know at the time of booking.

 Booking & Cancelling Appointments

 All appointments can be booked by telephoning the practice.